Zheyu-Zhuang/robosaga/robosuite/docs/demos.md

     ```

     **Note:**
-        This current implementation only supports Mac OS X (Linux support can be added).
+        This current implementation only supports macOS (Linux support can be added).
         Download and install the [driver](https://www.3dconnexion.com/service/drivers.html) before running the script.

 Additionally, `--pos_sensitivity` and `--rot_sensitivity` provide relative gains for increasing / decreasing the user input
 device sensitivity.
 The `--controller` argument determines the choice of using either inverse kinematics controller (`ik`) or operational space controller (`osc`).
-The main difference is that user inputs with `ik`'s rotations are always taken relative to eef coordinate frame, whereas user inputs with `osc`'s rotations are taken relative to global frame (i.e., static / camera frame of reference). `osc` also tends to be more computationally efficient since `ik` relies on the backend [pybullet](https://github.com/bulletphysics/bullet3) IK solver.
+The main difference is that user inputs with `ik`'s rotations are always taken relative to eef coordinate frame, whereas user inputs with `osc`'s rotations are taken relative to global frame (i.e., static / camera frame of reference). `osc` also tends to be more computationally efficient since `ik` relies on the backend [pybullet](https://github.com/StanfordVL/bullet3) IK solver.

 Furthermore, please choose environment specifics with the following arguments: